akaashdev/SwiftJSONi/README.md

 }
 ```

-It invloves lots of typecasting and safe index checks due Swift's strict typecast and array index policies.
+It involves lots of typecasting and safe index checks due to Swift's strict typecast and array index policies.
 To achieve the same with SwiftJSONi, the code looks like,

 ```